IBM/operator-sample-go/scripts/test-automation.md

 #### Setup

-Run the demo scipts to setup the needed enviornment.
+Run the demo scripts to setup the needed enviornment.

 ### Test automation

-The test cases are related to the demo bash scripts.
+* The test cases are related to the demo writen scripts.
-The test automation will be done with bash scripts.
+* The test automation will be done with bash scripts.

 #### Kubernetes